-Professor Counseller also serves as the director of the Baylor Academy of the Advocate in St Andrews and as Baylor University’s Faculty Athletics Representative to the Big 12 Conference.
+Professor Counseller has served as the director of the Baylor Law Academy of the Advocate in St Andrews since the program’s inception in 2013.
+He previously served as Baylor University’s Faculty Athletics Representative to the Big 12 Conference.

 Professor Counseller was selected to receive Baylor University’s Outstanding Faculty Award for Teaching for the 2021-2022 academic year.
 Baylor University’s Outstanding Faculty Awards recognize the best all-around professors based on teaching capabilities, research achievement, effective committee service, time spent with students, and civic and church involvement.
 This is the second time Baylor University has recognized Professor Counseller’s teaching.
 In 2007, the University designated him an Outstanding Faculty member as a tenure-track professor.